Star-planet magnetic interactions in photoevaporating exoplanets: enhanced power due to atmospheric escape: 3D modeling of the interaction between a magnetised planet and a sub-alfvenic stellar wind

 \subsection{A grid of MHD simulations}

 We use 3D radiation-MHD simulations to quantify the magnetic energy fluxes that arise when a magnetised stellar wind interacts with a magnetised hot Jupiter undergoing atmospheric photoevaporation.
 Our model solves the ideal MHD equations in a reference frame co-rotating with the planet, which is placed at the origin of the computational domain.
 This model has been employed to study atmospheric escape under super-Alfvénic interactions \citep{Carolan21}, sub-Alfvénic interactions \citep{presa24}, and during coronal mass ejections and flares \citep{Hazra22,hazra25}.
 The planetary evaporation is simulated by self-consistently solving heating, cooling, ionization and recombination of neutral and ionised hydrogen.
+The planetary atmosphere is initially neutral, and becomes progressively ionised as it escapes from the planet.
 Full model details are available in the cited works.

 Here, we consider a star-planet configuration similar to HD 209458, including a stellar wind with a radial magnetic field and a dipolar planetary magnetic field.
 The basic simulation setup and the stellar and planetary parameters are identical to those in \cite{presa24} (see Table 1 for a summary of the system parameters).
 We consider the models presented in \cite{presa24} that have planetary magnetic field strengths $\geq 2.5 \,$G, so that the planet forms a magnetosphere and the atmospheric escape is magnetically controlled.
 We run an additional series of simulations varying the stellar irradiation $F_{\rm XUV}$ between $250$ and $30000$ erg\,cm$^{-2}$\,s$^{-1}$, resulting in a total of 26 models.
 A summary of the main parameters for each run and the magnetic interaction powers computed here is given in Appendix \ref{appendix:summary_table}.
 To assess the energetics of the interaction it is important to know the stellar wind conditions at the orbital location of the planet.
 The wind parameters are listed in Table \ref{tab:wind_parameters}.
 We discuss the meaning and role of these parameters for the star–planet interaction in the next subsection.